Learn about HPPD

 The medical community is undereducated when it comes to Visual Snow and Hallucinogen Persisting Perception Disorder.
 Many doctors will misdiagnose VS and HPPD, putting patients through unneeded and potentially harmful treatments for a disease they don’t have.
 While doctors may believe that VS and HPPD are a variety of other diseases, you’ll find the most common misdiagnosis below:

 Migraine aura is distinctly different than Visual Snow or Hallucinogen Persisting Perception Disorder.
 Aura is temporary, rarely lasting more than an hour, and is accompanied by headaches.
-VS and HPPD are persistent and do not necessarily coincide with any other symptom, including a headache.
+Whereas VS and HPPD are persistent, and do not necessarily coincide with any other symptom, such as headaches.

 Blue Field Entoptic Phenomenon